TSLA Stock Analysis

 Tesla designs and manufactures electric vehicles, battery energy storage, solar panels, and related software.
 It operates the largest EV charging network in North America.
 Tesla's valuation has long been driven by growth expectations rather than current fundamentals.

 TSLA has one of the highest ATR readings among large-cap stocks (5-10%+), making it a favorite of swing traders seeking large moves.
-However, TSLA is also one of the most news-sensitive stocks — Elon Musk tweets, earnings misses, and macro events can invalidate technical setups overnight.
+It's also one of the most news-sensitive stocks.
+Elon Musk tweets, earnings misses, and macro events can invalidate technical setups overnight.
 Risk management is critical.

 TSLA regularly hits RSI 80+ in uptrends and RSI 20 in downtrends.
 These extreme readings are more meaningful on TSLA than on lower-volatility stocks.